-She relaxed in a wheeled armchair.
 She had popped her head round Dr. Slater’s door; judged, by his face, that he knew her, but hadn’t placed her at once…and that the mental file drawer in which he’d first rummaged for a clue was labeled, “Nuisances, female.”

 “Mrs. Castelberry.”
 He recovered, smiled, stood and offered his hand.
 “Please have a seat.”

 Caring for some reason not to offend, by noticing the seat in question was coffee stained, Minta hunched her shoulder, let her bag fall, then slid her fingers over the upholstery while scooting the bag aside.
 The seat was dry…and a little sticky.
 Coffee with sugar.

 “I had no idea you were interested in the Dardanelles,” he began.

 She’d got as far as the flicker of a smart comeback…and decided the safest answer merely: “Ah…”